Uber Technologies, Inc. (UBER): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The company initially secured $200,000 in seed funding during 2009.
-This was followed by an angel round raising $1.25 million in 2010, enabling the initial launch and early expansion.
+The company initially secured $200,000 in seed funding in 2009, which was critical for building the prototype.
+This was quickly followed by an angel round that raised $1.25 million in 2010, enabling the official launch of UberCab in San Francisco.

 Year Key Event Significance

-2010 Official launch in San Francisco (as UberCab) Introduced app-based ride-hailing, challenging traditional taxi models.
+2010 Official launch in San Francisco as UberCab Introduced app-based, on-demand ride-hailing, directly challenging the traditional taxi model.

 2012 Launched UberX Introduced a lower-cost option using drivers' personal vehicles, drastically expanding the user base and driver pool.